irSelin/CS3110-Betrayal/README.md

-# cs3110_project
+# CS3110 Final Project: Betrayal
-CS 3110 Final Project, based on the exhilarating board game Betrayal at House on the Hill!
+This is our Final Project for CS3110, based on the exhilarating board game "Betrayal at House on the Hill!"

 Authors: Susan Garry, Daphne Rios and Isabel Selin